Table of contents

 - Make empowerment part of your organization’s culture and vision

-There are tremendous benefits to empowering employees, but ingraining it in a company’s culture takes a considerable level of focus.
+There are tremendous benefits to empowering employees but ingraining it in a company’s culture takes a considerable level of focus.
 Start implementing best practices throughout your organization by following these four steps.

-1. Show employees that their feedback matters
+1. Show employees their feedback matters

 Many companies distribute annual engagement surveys, but very few take the time to read employee comments, let alone act on them.
 Survey fatigue is a direct result of leadership not taking immediate action on feedback.

 Ensure you choose an employee feedback platform that shows leaders what drives their employees’ engagement via dashboards and heat maps that give real-time insights that provide guidance for any situation.
+Feedback reveals how to effectively empower your workforce.

 Companies need to tailor their empowerment strategy to individual employees and their organizational culture.
-Take the time to determine what employee empowerment methods work best for your team members.
-Facilitating open, honest conversations between employees and leaders by using the right engagement solution is a key way to empower all team members and increase trust.
+Take the time to decide what employee empowerment methods work best for your team members.
+Facilitating open, honest conversations between employees and leaders by using the right engagement solution is a way to empower all team members and increase trust.

 2. Recognize to empower